 A typical Argentine custom, to drink mate, is something that wakes enormous curiosity among foreigns who arrive to the country.

 It is an infusion of yerba mate (Ilex Paraguariensis).
-Originally it was served inside a small pumpkin produced by the same plant and it is drunk through a metallic straw called “bombilla”.
+Originally it was served inside a small dry hollow pumpkin and it is drunk through a metallic straw called “bombilla”.
 The mate cup is also called mate and currently you could find it made of different materials, colours and sizes.

 For a lot of people it could be a unhygienic habit but, for those who drink mate frequently, it’s a social ritual that invites you to share a meeting with friends or relatives.